 During July of each year, the Student Progress Sub-Committee meets to review each student.
 They review, as applicable: standing (first-year, pre-comp, post-comp), appointment of COS, dates of COS meetings (particularly date of most recent COS Meeting), date of Comprehensive Exam and completion of related paperwork, and overall progress towards graduation.
 After the review, a notice is sent to each student with a copy sent to the Research Mentor and each COS member.
 The letters outline the student's progress and either congratulates them for being on track, or identifies failures in meeting milestones, and suggests appropriate remediation.
 In January of each year, a reminder is sent to all Students, their Research Mentors, and COS members about the milestones they should be meeting and a reminder to review their progress letter to ensure any delinquencies are addressed.
-In general, students are cautioned to address any delinquencies and should not have the same delinquencies during the following review.
+In general, students are cautioned to address any delinquencies as soon as possible.
+However, they are typically given a full academic year to address delinquencies and should not have the same delinquencies during the following review.